NFDI4BIOIMAGE/training/_sources/authors/et_al..md

 Bioimaging data have significant potential for reuse, but unlocking this potential requires systematic archiving of data and metadata in public databases.
 The authors propose draft metadata guidelines to begin addressing the needs of diverse communities within light and electron microscopy.

-Tags: Metadata, Bioimage Data, Image Data Management, Research Data Management
+Tags: Metadata, Research Data Management

 Content type: Publication